marinehadd/aws-cloudops-networking/content/Day 2 - AWS Networking basics/Load Balancing.md

 pre:
 ---

-Explain goal of ELB and explain the 3 different types of ELBs and their main purpose/context.
+The main purpose of a load balancer is to balance the load of your traffic across several servers.

+Load balancers in AWS are called elastic because they can dynamically adjust based on the load, and provide a lot more features than traditionally.

-**Elastic Load Balancing** automatically adjusts to incoming traffic and rapid changes in network traffic patterns by distributing traffic across multiple Amazon EC2 instances in the cloud, without manual intervention.
+**Elastic Load Balancing** automatically adjusts to incoming traffic and network changes by distributing traffic across multiple Amazon EC2 instances in the cloud, without manual intervention.
 This enables you to achieve higher levels of fault tolerance with your applications.

 There are currently 3 types of a load balancer: